-MIS ensures that all three programs are assessed in a manner consistent with our philosophy of assessment outlined above.
-In the IB Diploma programme, students' assessed work may vary in its purpose, and teachers are expected to use the full range of assessment activities.
-Teachers will inform students of the criteria that will be used to evaluate their work, both for internal assessment (IA) and external examination (EA).
-The weight of each assessment criterion and the assessment components of each subject are reported in the MIS DP assessment booklet.
+MIS ensures all three programs are assessed in a way that is in line with our philosophy of assessment outlined above.
+In the IB Diploma programme, students' assessed work may vary in its purpose and teachers are expected to use the full range of assessment activities.

+Teachers will inform students which criteria will be used to evaluate their work, both for internal assessment (IA) and external examination (EA).
+The weight of each assessment criterion and the assessment components of each subject is reported in the MIS DP assessment booklet.
 It is expected that students will be completely aware of what is required to fulfill the criteria for any particular piece of assessed work.
 Internal and external assessments will be used in the IB Diploma Programme.
-Internal assessment is undertaken by school teachers and moderated by the IB examiner,s while external assessment involves teachers and/or coordinators sending candidate work to IB examiners for the final evaluation.
-DP Mock exams are held twice a year, and the IB question bank is provided for summative assessment design.
+Internal assessment is undertaken by school teachers and moderated by the IB examiners while external assessment involves teachers and/or coordinators sending candidate work to IB examiners for final assessment.

+DP Mock exams are held twice a year and the IB question bank is provided for summative assessment design.